Take a sabbatical and go on a journey!

 A trip round the world costs money.
 However, there are several ways to make sure you can still travel, even if your piggy bank is not so full.
 For example, if you aren’t going to be living in your own home for a long period of time, you might consider renting it out during that time.
 The rental income could give you a nice monthly budget to do fun stuff.
 We even met people during our trip who had sold their house and went travelling.

 You can also significantly reduce your fixed costs during the period you go travelling.
-Storing your car and suspending the insurance and road tax will make a big difference.
-For our 8-month trip we suspended the car at the RDW (Netherlands Vehicle Authority) via this link: Suspend Car RDW online.
+Storing your car and suspending the insurance and ‘SORN‘ it with the DVLA will make a big difference.
+But keep in mind your car must be declared SORN from the moment your insurance ends – otherwise you could find yourself open to fines and prosecution.

 You can also cancel a lot of subscriptions (newspapers, magazines, sports club, gym memberships, to name but a few).
 Especially for newspapers, it often has an extra advantage: the publisher often makes you an interesting offer to become a subscriber again after your return.
 So you save even more!
 And during your trip, your energy bill will be considerably lower.
 That is why you may be able to reduce your monthly fixed payment.
 Many energy companies have a rate for energy bills in an empty house.
 This rate for a number of months results in a substantial reduction.